robwilkerson/Thrift-Client-Server-Example--PHP-/README.md

 # Project Contents

-## Contents

-This repository contains everything required to standup and test the project's functionality.
+This repository contains all of the resources required to standup and test the project's functionality.
+In true IKEA fashion, though, some configuration is required.
+More on that in a bit.

 * `gen-php/`